magiclabs-ai/mb-client/packages/client/README.md

 ## Usage

-Create a Magicbook API client instance with your API key.
+Create a MagicBook API client instance with your API key.

 ```ts
 const client = new MagicBookClient('api-key')`